rubyDoomsday/rubydoomsday.github.io/work/data_engineering/_posts/2024-03-16-defining-data-boundaries.md

 ## Medallion Data Platform

 The concept of [medallion data](https://www.databricks.com/glossary/medallion-architecture) is not new.
 However, its practical implementation can be ambiguous.
-This article presents an interpretation of how to effectively implement medallion data concepts within a data engineering team, outlining the tiers of data coverage.
+The following sections present an interpretation of how to effectively implement medallion data concepts within a data engineering team, outlining the tiers of data coverage.
 While not definitive, this approach has proven effective in practice.

 ### Tiers of Data